Reiten966/Polyformer/Electronics/README.md

 - Insert SD card into your PC, download and install Pios on the SD card.
 [Download Pios here](https://www.raspberrypi.com/software/)
-- Before you install the OS, please configure your pi's username, password, and network in the setting.
+- Before you install the OS, please configure your pi's username, password, and network(SSIDs are upper case sensitive!!!) in the setting.
 - It takes sometime if the Pi is first time boot up upon an install.
 Please be patient for 5 minutes.